 Our initial results across all of our landing pages weren’t particularly great across our key metrics.
 We weren’t alarmed and expected this behavior.
 After all, Google AdWords takes some amount of time to optimize itself, and our landing pages were thin in content.

 Strategy #1: Content

-While we waited on Google AdWords, our first goal was to get of impressions up, since impressions are a “top of the funnel” metric.
+While we waited on Google AdWords, our first goal was to get the number of impressions up since impressions are a “top of the funnel” metric.

 So, to bring our impressions up, we fleshed out the landing pages further with more pages, customer testimonials, and support channels (e.g. email and phone numbers).